-- Parents must furnish the school with documentation of a professional evaluation from a certified school psychologist, psychiatrist, or educational diagnostician that identifies a need for the school to provide educational accommodations.
-Such documentation must be current within the last three (3) years and must include a comprehensive evaluation consisting of a description of concern(s), tests administered, results of tests, diagnosis, and educational recommendations. - A conference will be held between the Parent/Guardian, Student, the MTSS Team, and the Principal to discuss the plausibility (reasonableness) of providing the accommodations within the PCA environment.
+- When classroom supports are not working, a student may be referred to Educational Services to determine if he/she needs an Educational Plan or begin the process of creating a Nonpublic Service Plan - Parents must furnish the school with documentation of a professional evaluation from a certified school psychologist, psychiatrist, or educational diagnostician that identifies a need for the school to create a Nonpublic Service Plan.
+Such documentation must be current within the last three (3) years and must include a comprehensive evaluation consisting of a description of concern(s), tests administered, results of tests, diagnosis, and educational recommendations. - A conference will be held between the Parent/Guardian, student, the MTSS Team, and the principal to discuss the plausibility (reasonableness) of providing accommodations within the PCA environment.
 This conference must be documented and such documentation must be placed in the student's permanent file.
-The professional evaluation must be updated every three years.

-- School administration will have the final say in determining whether the requested support will be allowed.
-The decision will be determined by the ability of the school to provide the necessary supports to ensure student success, probability of success of the supports, the impact on the education of other PCA students, the student's commitment to engage with the supports, and the degree of educational support to be provided by the home. - Once a year, a meeting between Parents/Guardians, the MTSS Team and School Officials must be held to review the supports based on the continued recommendation of the certified school psychologist, psychiatrist, or educational diagnostician. - Teachers will do their best to differentiate instruction to ensure student success.
+The professional evaluation must be updated every three years. - School administration will have the final say in determining whether the requested support will be allowed.
+The decision will be determined by the ability of the school to provide the necessary supports to ensure student success, probability of success of the supports, the impact on the education of other PCA students, the student's commitment to engage with the supports, and the degree of educational support to be provided by the home. - Once a year, a meeting between Parents/Guardians and the MTSS Team will be held to review the supports provided. - Teachers will do their best to differentiate instruction to ensure student success.